thiagodp/concordialang/README.md

   Then I see "npm"
 ```

+In the example above, there is a Test Case generated from the Variant declared in `search.feature`.
+The `import` clause imports that file's content.
+The tag `@generated` indicates that the Test Case was produced automatically, while the tags `@scenario` and `@variant` refers to its Scenario and Variant by their positions (indexes).

-`test/search.js`, that will contain the test script produced from `features/search.testcase`:
+`test/search.js`, that will contain the test script produced from `features/search.testcase` for the framework CodeceptJS with WebDriverIO:

 ```javascript
 // Generated with ❤ by Concordia